Meredith Dean among seven Grady College alumni inducted into UGA’s 40 Under 40 Class of 2018

 The University of Georgia’s Alumni Association annually recognizes outstanding alumni who have made an impact in their careers through its 40 Under 40 program.
 Grady College is proud to have seven honorees in the 40 Under 40 Class of 2018: Brooke Bowen (ABJ ‘07, JD ‘10), Chase Cain (ABJ ’05), Meredith Dean (ABJ ‘14), Josh Delaney (ABJ’11, AB ‘11), Ivey Evans (ABJ ’06, BBA ’06, MBA ‘13), Quanza Griffin (ABJ ‘01) and Lauren Pearson (ABJ ‘02).

 Selections were based on the graduates’ commitment to a lifelong relationship with UGA and their impact in business, leadership, community, artistic, research, educational and/or philanthropic endeavors.
-The 2018 Class will be honored at the award ceremony on Sept.
+The 2018 Class will be honored at the awards luncheon on Sept.
 13 at the Georgia Aquarium.

-Grady College will release profiles of the winners leading up to the awards ceremony.
+Grady College will release profiles of the winners leading up to the awards luncheon.

 Name: Meredith Dean